Hellfire (song): Visual sequence

 Frollo continues singing, pleading to Mary to rescue him from Esmeralda's voluptuous temptations that would lead to his eternal damnation.
 He holds out the scarf and clenches it angrily, claiming that Esmeralda must burn or become his lover.
 The fire apparition of Esmeralda returns, but her provocative dancing is replaced by her shriek-filled writhing as she is about to burn.
 A smoke apparition of Esmeralda emerges from the fireplace, and as Frollo embraces it passionately, there is a knock at the door.
-The apparition disappears as a guard enters, informing Frollo that Esmeralda escaped from the Cathedral of Notre Dame where Frollo had "imprisoned" her.
-Shocked at her escape, Frollo furiously orders the guard to leave – "Get out, you idiot!" – and vows to find Esmeralda, even if he has to burn down all of Paris.
+The apparition disappears as a guard enters, cloaked in light, informing Frollo that Esmeralda escaped from the Cathedral of Notre Dame where Frollo had "imprisoned" her.
+Refusing this answer to his prayers, Frollo furiously orders the guard to leave – "Get out, you idiot!" – and vows to find Esmeralda, even if he has to burn down all of Paris.
 Frollo continues singing, claiming that he will give Esmeralda an ultimatum: she must choose to accept him as her lover or be burned at the stake.
 Frollo then throws Esmeralda's scarf into the fireplace, symbolically burning her as well.

 In the final verse, Frollo backs up against a wall and asks God to have mercy on him and Esmeralda, implying that he ultimately knows that his actions violate God's will.
 As he sings, shadowy figures holding crucifixes emerge from the light of the fireplace and swarm Frollo as he drops to his knees.
 Finishing the song, Frollo passes out and falls face down on the floor in the shape of the Petrine Cross as the fire fades.